Xylambda/blog/_pages/about.md

 permalink: /about/
 ---

-I'm Alejandro, a Junior Data Scienctist.
+I'm Alejandro, a Junior Data Scientist.

 I am currently working as quantitative researcher, developing mathematical models to understand the FX market.